-A more sustained criticism of the doctrine as applied to education has been raised by Gutmann (1982) who complains that, because the happiness of individuals over a long period of time is indeterminate, utilitarianism can give no real guidance as to what to do in schools.
-Gutmann's preferred alternative is an education based on rights theory which aims at producing fully autonomous choosers.
+A more sustained criticism of the doctrine as applied to education has been raised by Gutmann (1982), who complains that, because the happiness of individuals over a long period of time is indeterminate, utilitarianism can give no real guidance as to what to do in schools.
+Gutmann's preferred alternative is an education based on rights theory which aims at producing fully autonomous choosers; but again, it is not clear that this cannot be subsumed by a sophisticated version of utilitarianism, for example one that insists that autonomous choice is a necessary condition for happiness.